 In this episode, we discuss two wildly different family sagas.
 One is set during the Mexican Revolution and infused with magical realism; the other travels back-and-forth in time from contemporary Mexico City to the 1940s and ’50s.
 We also recommended a moving coming-of-age story set in Chicago and Mexico, a detailed history of chocolate (!), and an un-put-downable beach read.

-For a complete roundup of all the books we recommend, plus the other cool stuff we talked about, visit the Episode 04 show notes.
+For a complete roundup of all the books we recommend, plus a full transcript and the other cool stuff we talked about, visit the Episode 04 show notes.

 Subscribe to our podcast so you never miss a must-read book or thrilling destination!